Best Van Life Gear at REI

 Helinox Sunset Chair

 At less than 3 ½ pounds, it’s very lightweight and packable.
-The other thing I love is that even when it’s put together, it’s not too bulky and we can store two of them on our bed in chair form.
+Even when it’s put together, it’s not too bulky and we can store two of them on our bed in chair form.
 That means we never really need to pack them down when we are moving campsites and our chair is always ready to go.

 GCI Outdoor Compact Camp Table